Igea Marina The Off Season Beach Ghost Town On The Italian Riviera

-Our final stop on our historic walk was at the Ponte di Tiberio.
-I had expected some great bridge.
+The final stop on our historic walk was at the Ponte di Tiberio.
+I expected some great bridge.
 But found the old stone single lane bridge.
 I was sure it had historical significance more than aesthetic appeal.

-If hotel availability is low, it is probably because few places are open.
+If hotel availability was low, it was probably because few places were open.
 This might mean low rates.
-But we found that rates and availability still peaked on weekends for the few locations that were open.
-You might be better with a car than relying on less than regular public transit to open up eating options (and make sure to eat when you do day trips).
-But if you are of hearty Canadian stock, you can wrap in a towel and enjoy an empty beach.
+But we found that rates and availability still peaked on weekends for the few locations still open.
+You might be better with a car than relying on less than regular public transit.
+This would open up eating options.
+And make sure to eat on day trips!
+But as hearty Canadian stock, we still wrapped in a towel and enjoyed an empty beach.
 And the sun was still warm in September!

 We left feeling more like locals than tourists.
 Which was not a bad thing.
 Rolling our bags to the train station, we were off to the next stop in Pescara.

 What is your favourite beach town on the Adriatic side of Italy?
 Have you visited Igea Marina the off season beach ghost town?
 Do you have any other tips to share?